LittleSimpleWallpaperChanger/lswc/README.md

 ---------------------------------
  Changed some lines, and changed the name, ready for 2022.

 This is version '2022'.
 These packages are the latest version.
 Adjustments are made in the main file, line 25 got an addition of _', Gio'_ and in line 78 i changed the _apostrophes_ in _quotation Marks_.
+Lines 44 and 49 are adjusted to comply with modern Gtk standards.
 The result?  less nagging in the logfiles.
 I got the impression the program works much better ;-)

 ** If you have lswc already running, just replace the file 'Lswc' from the zip-package - according to your distro flavor, by copying it to .local/scripts/lswc/ in your home folder.